 - Will insurance or Medicare cover this?

-Ultimately, the therapy you choose will depend on the effect that your lung function has on you and what methods will best get the air you need to your lungs.
+Ultimately, the therapy you choose will depend on your lung function's effect on you and what methods will best get the air you need to your lungs.

 Share this post

 - Tags: BiPAP and CPAP Machines, CPAP and BiPap, CPAP Machines for Sleep Apnea, CPAP vs BiPAP, Difference Between BiPAP and CPAP, sleep apnea